ALERT: This program has been changed effective February 2019 for exchanges occurring in the 2019-2020 academic year. Here’s why.

 - Number of approved applications, level of funding available and the relative financial need of each applicant.

 - Location of the study abroad program

 - Duration of the study abroad program

-- Students who are granted a bursary can expect a value between $750 and $1500 per month of exchange, with partial months prorated accordingly.
+- Students who are granted a bursary can expect a value between $750 and $1500 per month of exchange.
 Unfortunately, some applicants may not receive a bursary due to limited funding.

 How to apply

 - Select Apply for McGill Financial Aid and

 - Click Apply next to the Mobility for Exchanges Financial Aid

 You do not need to book an appointment with a Student Aid Counsellor.
 Your application will be assessed online, so it is essential to clearly and accurately include all relevant information.